Damhan91/Pub-Quiz/README.md

  - Click Deploy

 ## Content
- - Code INstitute for the deployment and template
+ - Code Institute for the deployment and template